hackclub/hackclub/workshops/getting_started_with_react/README.md

 ### To add a custom domain

-  - Go to a domain registrar like [GoDaddy](https://www.godaddy.com/)
+  - Go to a domain registrar like [Go Daddy](https://www.godaddy.com/)
   - Buy a domain name.
   - Insert the custom domain name in Netlify, it will give you several DNS server links
   - On your domain registrar website, go to the DNS server option and link the server links.